ksell8/algorithms/src/doc/docs/guide/what-is-a-computer.md

 Do you see a pattern in when a move exists and when it doesn't?
-It seems if a move exists then there are 2 or more like items surrounding a matching element including diagonals.
+It seems if a move exists then there are 2 or more like items surrounding a matching element including its diagonals.

 How do you get the diagonals?
 You add or subtract 1 from both the row number and the column number!
 If you're just moving in up, down, side-to-side